aspiaspace/earthPT/README.md

 [EarthPT-700M](https://arxiv.org/abs/2309.07207) when trained on 14B time
 series 'tokens' of ClearSky EO data within the TL UK National Grid tile.
 When run, `train.py` takes ~5 days to achieve Chinchilla 🐭 completion on a single 8xA100 40GB node.
-Within `train.py` you will find ~300-line boilerplate training loop and within `model.py` you will find a ~300-line GPT model definition with an MLP tokeniser and a regressive loss.
+Within `train.py` you will find a ~300-line boilerplate training loop and within `model.py` you will find a ~300-line GPT model definition with an MLP tokeniser and a regressive loss.